Dutch pension manager, Thai family office outline key co-investment strategies

 "By being able to scale up, it allows us and our clients to have access to more suitable opportunities, notably in infrastructure where transactions are often very sizeable."

 The platform’s success is evident, with APG establishing high-profile partnerships with Japan’s Government Pension Investment Fund (GPIF), Korea’s National Pension Service (NPS), New Zealand Super.
-Most recently the fund partnered several large Swiss pension funds - PUBLICA, City of Zurich, Kanton Aargau, and Credit Suisse.
+Most recently the fund partnered with several large Swiss pension funds - PUBLICA, City of Zurich, Kanton Aargau, and Credit Suisse.

 The firm has also established joint ventures with Australia’s Aware Super in the European digital infrastructure sector and, as mentioned, with the Indonesia Investment Authority (INA) and Abu Dhabi Investment Authority (ADIA) on physical road infrastructure.